SriramVarmat/FoodX/README.md

-# FoodX
+# Foodx
-It is a food delivery website
+It is a oline food delivery website